shannwang/Copula_package/README.md

 ### Package info
-Package name: copula-density-pkg<br/>
+Package name: copuladensity-pkg<br/>
 Version: 0.0.1<br/>
 Author: Shanshan Wang<br/>
-Author email: shanshan.wang@uni-due.de<br/>
 Description: this package is used to calcualte and draw copula density of two correlated time series.<br/>

 **Python requires** version >=3.6

 ### Install
-pip install copula_density-pkg
+pip install copuladensity-pkg

 ### Uninstall
-pip uninstall copula_density-pkg
+pip uninstall copuladensity-pkg

 ### How to use
-import copula_density
+from copula_package import copula_density

 ### Functions